carebotai/dev-test-assignment/tasks/SQL.md

 ```

 #### 2. How many scans were predicted as `ABNORMAL`, `SUSPECT`, and `NORMAL` for each AET.
+Beware that each scan have N predictions and severity of a scan is determined by the most severe prediction (and they
+go in the following order by ascending priority: `NORMAL`, `SUSPECT` and `ABNORMAL`).
+And we want count and severity of
+scans, not predictions themselves.

 Format the result as following:
 ```
 +---------+---------+------+